tunabaran/JSONMapper/README.md

 ```
 **Some android packages already contains this package, you may not need to include this dependency**

-Then copy JsonMapper.java to any package in your project.

 ## HOW TO USE